 You and your organization can learn from this story.
 This is your guide to leveraging great, untapped knowledge that already exists in your organization.
 Your job is to prevent the frequency and severity of events in your company.
 I am convinced that the only way we can can prevent events and failure is by learning.
 There is data to learn before an incident if you ask the right questions and are willing to look.

 See p. xii

 2. Human and Organizational Performance Is a Systems Approach

 Many times, safety tends to focus on isolated machines or the actions of single individuals without putting those into a larger context.
-Human and organizational performance takes more of a systems approach (you can see this movement to “systems” thinking in safety management systems such as ANSI Z10 as well).
+Human and organizational performance takes more of a systems approach (you can see this movement to “systems” thinking in safety management systems such as ANSI Z10 and ISO 45001 as well).

 Here’s how this is introduced in Pre-Accident Investigations:

 In a classic root cause analysis (RCA), our job is to deconstruct the event down to its most minute parts, analyze those parts, and fix whatever is broken.
 In Human Performance, we do almost the opposite.
 Instead of deconstructing the event, we construct the event context and look not at the individual pieces of the event, but at the relationships between those pieces.

 This Conklin podcast titled Context Drives Behavior will help you consider this issue more fully.

 3. Human and Organizational Performance Is Based on Helping Employees Learn from One Another and on Management Learning from Employees